Author and DermNet NZ Editor in Chief: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand, 1997. Updated November 2017.

 Other treatments occasionally used in the treatment of intraepidermal SCC include:

 Very careful sun protection at any time of life can reduce the number of intraepidermal SCCs.
-This is particularly important for ageing, sun-damaged, white skin; and in patients that are immunosuppressed.
+This is particularly important for ageing, sun-damaged white skin; and in patients that are immune suppressed by disease, for example with human immunodeficiency virus (HIV) infection, or by medications.

 Intraepidermal SCC may recur months or years after treatment.
 The same treatment can be repeated or another method used.